cjmet/CodeKy_SD09/README.md

  ```
  <p>&nbsp;</p>

-### **To Do**
+### **Requirements**
-* #### In Scope
-  * SD11 Part 1
+* SD12 Part 2

+### **Known Issues**
+* ...
+<p>&nbsp;</p>

-* #### Out of Scope
+### **Hope to Do - Out of Scope**
-  * Fix the Utilities Menu
-  * Fill out the rest of the menu options
+* Full Concurrency Support for CLI and WebAPI
+  * Will need to either DbContext.ChangeTracker.Clear between transactions, or otherwise detatch/reattach the context between transaction the say way ASP.Net runs disconnected.
+Right now I have to purposefully clear the context to force load the concurrently changed data.
+Some of the CLI product logic may also have to be changed as a result.
-  * Test using Full Change Tracking and without dbclearcontext
+* Test On-Demand Change Tracking  (This will probably be a requirement for the ASP.Net versions)
-    * Now that we fixed the dbcontext issues, and various other typos and issues.
-    * Load all Entities, then the change tracker should be able to do the work, and we only need to savechanges(), without the need for Add, Update, Delete, except where called for explicitly.
-    * Test Intermediate Approach.
-Set attached data to null.
+  * Set attached data to null.
 If null load.
 If empty it's loaded but empty.
-Text change tracking functionality.
+Test change tracking functionality.
 * MenuCli.cs
     * TryParse, ExactMatch, and ContainsMatch
 * ProductFind and OrderFind
   * TryParse, ExactMatch, and ContainsMatch
 * Clean up Legacy CliLogic.cs.
 This will be a major task.
+(And will probably never be done.)
 <p>&nbsp;</p>

-### **Known Issues**
-  * Additional Tracking Errors - Add ClearTracking where needed in both Repositories
-<p>&nbsp;</p>

-### **Fixed Issues**
-  * Multiple Context Errors
-  * Tracking Errors in more complex usage.
-    * Ex: 1,6,3.
-Ex: 2,6,4; 2,6,1.
-<p>&nbsp;</p>

-### **Pet Shop Improved**
+### **Additional Pet Shop Features**
 Out of Scope improvements to the Pet Shop project.
 * Improved Menu System
 * Additional Menu Options